muhammadfarhankt/ominFlix/README.md

 # Omniflix Block Indexer

-This repository contains the block indexer for the Omniflixhub blockchain.
-The indexer is responsible for storing block details in a Postgres database and providing an API to query the data.
+This project implements a block indexer for the Omniflixhub blockchain using GoLang.
+The indexer fetches block data from the Omniflixhub RPC API, stores it in a PostgreSQL database, and provides an API endpoint to access the indexed data.

+## Features
+- Fetches block data concurrently using goroutines.
+- Stores block height, block ID, proposer address, number of transactions, and other relevant details in the database.
+- Provides an API endpoint (/block/:height) to fetch block details by block height.
+- Handles errors gracefully and includes basic error handling for API requests and database interactions.
+- Uses a semaphore to limit concurrent API requests and prevent overloading the blockchain nodes.
+- Includes timestamps (created_at, updated_at) for tracking changes in the database.

 ## Table of Contents
 - [Project Overview](#project-overview)